Incodi/minimot/README.md

 This data can be used in the analyzer.

-I am currently working on the analyzer tool and have not commited that yet.
+I am currently working on the analyzer tool and is not in this repository.
+A mostly-working version is not public yet.

 The debug tool helps in finding missing subtitle files in case there is an error in the downloader.